 Even slight exchange rate changes can make a big difference in a vacation bottom line.
 For instance, consider your hotel stay abroad, typically one of the biggest budget items (if not the biggest budget item) for any trip.
-One of favorite new hotels in Paris, Hotel Paradiso, offers guest rooms starting at 176 euros per night.
+One of our favorite new properties in Paris, Hotel Paradiso, offers guest rooms starting at 176 euros per night.
 One year ago (at an exchange rate of $1.20 to one euro), that would have been $211 per night.
-Today, that translates into $185 per night.
+Today, that translates into, well, $176 per night.